maxmilton/MaxMilton.com-Old-v3/content/blog/blog-source-code-now-availiable-on-github.md

 ## Interesting Points

-* Bootstrap v4 alpha CSS framework.
+* Bootstrap v4 CSS framework.
 Not sure if I'll keep this but it sure makes it easy to get started.
 * UnCSS removes unused CSS rules.
 Even though I'm using Bootstrap the final CSS file is only 3 KB (gzip'd).
 * Great performance.
 Pages less than 50 KB, caching, and use of CloudFlare CDN results in fast page load times.